FatConan/headwillcollapse/pages/blog/dungeons-and-dragons.md

 # Dungeons &amp; Dragons
 ## Rolling Charisma Checks

-While I'd played tabletop role-playing games before **The Sheep of Sherringale** was the first game I ever ran as a game/dungeon master.
+While I'd played tabletop role-playing games before, **The Sheep of Sherringale** was the first game I ever ran as a game/dungeon master.
-It's oddly nerve-wracking, something like a job interview, where you hope you've prepared for their questions, but can never really be certain.
+It's oddly nerve-wracking, something akin to a job interview, where you hope you've prepared for their questions and scenarios, but can never really be certain.

 ![The Sheep of Sherringale][sheep]